|

 Ingredients:

-- ⅓ cup cashews (I used roasted), roughly chopped
+• cup cashews (I used roasted) roughly chopped

 Instructions:

-comment below or share it on instagram and tag #thehappylentils
+Did you made this recipe?
+Let me knowLeave a comment or share it on Instagram and tag #thehappylentils

 Leave a Reply